-- 2.1 The purpose of the Committee is to, among other things: - (a) assist the Board of Scales in fulfilling its responsibilities for Company financial statements and external financial reporting; - (b) assist the Board of Scales in ensuring the quality and independence of the Company's external audit process; - (c) review and assess the steps management has taken to instil an effective risk management culture throughout Scales; - (d) assist the Board in discharging its responsibility to exercise due care, diligence and skill in relation to oversight of: - (i) the integrity of external financial reporting; - (ii) the application of accounting policies; - (iii) financial management; - (iv) internal control systems; - (v) the risk management framework and monitoring compliance with that framework; - (vi) related party transactions; - (vii) protection of the company's assets; and - (viii) compliance with applicable laws, regulations, standards and best practice guidelines as they relate to financial disclosure; - (e) review managements' letters of representation; - (f) facilitating the continuing independence of the external auditor in line with industry professional standards and ethical guidelines including receiving annually confirmation from the auditor of their independence in the previous 12 months; - (g) assessing the external auditor's independence and qualifications; - (h) oversee the rotation of the auditor's lead engagement partner at least every five years with a mandatory two year stand down period to be completed before that partner's next engagement with the Company.
-Regular rotation of the audit firm is not required.; - (i) consider and, if appropriate, approve any non-audit work assignments that fall outside those that are permitted, and that are not non-permissible, under the External Auditor Independence Policy; - (j) where non-audit services are provided by the external auditor the fees for the services should not exceed the fees for core audit services unless approved by the Committee and the value of non-audit work must be reported at every Board meeting;
+- 2.1 The primary functions of the Committee are: - (a) to oversee the financial reporting process to ensure that the interests of shareholders are properly protected in relation to financial reporting and internal control; - (b) to provide the Board with an independent assessment of the Company's financial position and accounting affairs; and - (c) to keep under review the effectiveness of the Company's procedures for the identification, assessment and reporting of material risks. - 2.2 Specifically, the Committee is to, among other things: - (a) assist the Board of Scales in fulfilling its responsibilities for Company financial statements and external financial reporting; - (b) assist the Board of Scales in ensuring the quality and independence of the Company's external audit process; - (c) review and assess the steps management has taken to instil an effective risk management culture throughout Scales; - (d) assist the Board in discharging its responsibility to exercise due care, diligence and skill in relation to oversight of: - (i) the integrity of external financial reporting; - (ii) the application of accounting policies; - (iii) financial management; - (iv) internal control systems; - (v) the risk management framework and monitoring compliance with that framework; - (vi) related party transactions; - (vii) protection of the company's assets; and - (viii) compliance with applicable laws, regulations, standards and best practice guidelines as they relate to financial disclosure; - (e) review managements' letters of representation; - (f) facilitating the continuing independence of the external auditor in line with industry professional standards and ethical guidelines including receiving annually confirmation from the auditor of their independence in the previous 12 months; - (g) assessing the external auditor's independence and qualifications;

-- (k) improving the quality, credibility and objectivity of the accounting process (including financial reporting); - (I) overseeing and monitoring the performance of the internal and external auditors; - (m) providing a structured reporting line for internal audit and facilitating the maintenance of the objectivity of the internal auditor; and - (n) providing a formal forum for communication between the Board and senior financial management.
+- (h) oversee the rotation of the auditor's Key Audit Partner at least every five years with a mandatory two year stand down period to be completed before that partner's next engagement with the Company.
+Regular rotation of the audit firm is not required; - (i) consider and, if appropriate, approve any non-audit work assignments that fall outside those that are permitted, and that are not non-permissible, under the External Auditor Independence Policy; - (j) where non-audit services are provided by the external auditor the fees for the services should not exceed the fees for core audit services unless approved by the Committee and the value of non-audit work must be reported at every Board meeting; - (k) improving the quality, credibility and objectivity of the accounting process (including financial reporting); - (I) overseeing and monitoring the performance of the internal and external auditors; - (m) providing a structured reporting line for internal audit and facilitating the maintenance of the objectivity of the internal auditor; and - (n) providing a formal forum for communication between the Board and senior financial management.